GregWells/DroneDelivery_v2/DetailedSummary.md

 # DroneDelivery_v2

-# This readMe is a work-in-process for notes as I develop the code...
+# This doc is a work-in-process for notes as I develop the code...

 Reinforcement learning methodology applied to Kaggle drone challenge